-Takayama and the surrounding area boasts traditional architecture, colorful festivals and a range of the best mountains and onsen in Japan.
+Takayama and the surrounding area boast traditional architecture, colorful festivals and a range of the best mountains and onsen in Japan.

 Takayama is a popular destination year-round but particularly in spring and autumn when crowds flock to see the Takayama Festival.